apache/spark/docs/apache-airflow/concepts/tasks.rst

     task1 >> task2 >> task3

-When a DAG runs, it will create instances for each of these tasks that are upstream/downstream of each other, but which all have the same ``execution_date``.
+When a DAG runs, it will create instances for each of these tasks that are upstream/downstream of each other, but which all have the same data interval.

-There may also be instances of the *same task*, but for different values of ``execution_date`` - from other runs of the same DAG.
+There may also be instances of the *same task*, but for different data intervals - from other runs of the same DAG.
 We call these *previous* and *next* - it is a different relationship to *upstream* and *downstream*!

 .. note::